eleanorhealth/go-common/pkg/bao/README.md

 bao provides a few additional features for [Bun](https://github.com/uptrace/bun):

 * Helper functions with type parameters for finding, saving, and deleting models
-* Transaction-aware before and after hooks
+* Transaction-aware before and after hooks for create, update, and delete operations
 * "Nested transaction" handling
+* A store/repository that provides support for persisting domain entities

 ## Basic Usage